 Future software versions will be always free and upgrades are performed over the internet.

-SMT Caddy is primarily suited for taped and reeled components.
+The SMT MPP1 machine is primarily suited for taped and reeled components.
 Infrequent and odd-shaped components are managed through manual presentation on the provided small tray.
 Taped (cut tape for small quantities and reeled for larger volumes) are by far the most common supply method for electronic components.

 Each feeder module is supplied as a kit, with the necessary components to configure the feeder in 8, 12, or 16 mm wide tape formats.
 The rails, take-up spool, and supply reel widths can be configured in any of the three tape widths.
 No tools are necessary to reconfigure the feeders.
 A feeder can be set up with new tape within about a minute.